 We all feel the effects of stress, from agitated moods to tension in our bodies leading to chronic pain and illness.
 Stress in small doses can actually be useful.
 The stress you feel before a big exam may just be the motivation you need to increase your study time.
 Chronic job dissatisfaction may be the needed stressor to change jobs or go back to school.
 Too much stress though and we become imbalanced.

 Stressors, like demanding jobs, financial and social pressures, raising a family and caring for family members and relationship challenges all have their way of taking a toll on us.
-Add to this environmental pollutants and toxins, traffic, noise and unhealthy convenience foods and our endocrine system is taxed big time.
+Add to this anxiety-provoking pandemics, environmental pollutants and toxins, traffic, noise and unhealthy convenience foods and our endocrine system is taxed big time.

 As chronic stress imbalances our body and brain chemistry, it overloads our coping mechanisms and leads to an emotional appetite and an exaggerated craving for energy, calm and comfort.